Moab's New Academic Building

-USU Moab provides the opportunity to study natural resources, outdoor recreation and hospitality to support the surrounding environment.
+USU Moab provides the opportunity to study natural resources, outdoor recreation, and hospitality to support the surrounding environment.
 Moab’s economy is integrated with natural resources, outdoor recreation, and hospitality and tourism.
 Offering higher education in an internationally recognized destination will help sustain these initiatives.
 The new campus will expand new programs, covering outdoor product innovation, public land management and policies, and more.

-Career and Technical Training
+Career and Technical Education

-CTE provides technical training focused on skill sets to meet local industry needs.
+CTE provides technical training focused on skill sets that meet local industry needs.
 A new campus will broaden USU Moab’s current CTE offerings to high school students and community members.
 This will lead to a better-trained community with stronger job prospects to meet and exceed a higher standard of living.

 Contribute to the new Moab campus building with a donation.Donate